Ensuring a Secure and Sovereign Ukraine

 With the Russia-Ukraine war now in its fourth year, the future of Ukraine remains unclear.
-Ensuring that Ukraine is able to resist and survive Russia’s full-scale invasion such that peace and security is restored to Europe will thus remain a policy priority for the United States.
-With this goal in mind, The Council’s Special Initiative on the war in Ukraine provides timely, informed analysis and practical policy recommendations for U.S. policymakers and the American public.
+Ensuring that Ukraine is able to resist and survive Russia’s full-scale invasion is essential to restore peace and security to Europe.
+With this goal in mind, the Council’s Special Initiative on the war in Ukraine provides timely, informed analysis and practical policy recommendations for U.S. policymakers and the American public.

 Watch Introduction Video